-Appealing a VA decision can be confusing and difficult.
-There are many things to consider before you submit your appeal.
+Appealing a VA benefits decision can be confusing and difficult.
+There are many things to consider before you submit your VA appeal.
 Here at Berry Law, we look at every aspect of your case before we file an appeal.

 Most VA claims are in the AMA system for appeals.
 In the AMA, there are three options to appeal a rating decision: